How to Stop Daydreaming When You Need to Work: 9 Strategies

 1. What triggers maladaptive daydreaming?

 The triggers of daydreaming are plentiful and varied.
 Basically, it depends on who you are.
-If you think you are prone to maladaptive daydreaming, it's helpful to keep an eye out for your own triggers so you can learn to anticipate them.
-Some common ones are boredom, traumatic events, a task you want to procrastinate on, or a life path that is disappointing or dull.
+Some common triggers are boredom, traumatic events, a task you want to procrastinate on, or a life path that is disappointing or dull.
 Overall, the underlying trigger is an overwhelming desire to escape the current reality.

 2. Is daydreaming a sign of mental illness?